open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/resources.md

 ## Process & Environment Resource Detection

-Out of the box the Node.JS SDK detects the [process and process runtime resources][] and takes attributes from the environment variable `OTEL_RESOURCE_ATTRIBUTES`.
-A quick way to verify that, turn on debugging in `tracing.js`:
+Out of the box, the Node.JS SDK detects [process and process runtime resources][] and takes attributes from the environment variable `OTEL_RESOURCE_ATTRIBUTES`.
+You can verify what it detects by turning on diagnostic logging in `tracing.js`:

 ```javascript
 // For troubleshooting, set the log level to DiagLogLevel.DEBUG